kumar8074/wind_turbine_forecasting/README.md

 - LSTM-based deep learning model training
 - Performance evaluation and prediction
 - Model persistence and deployment
+- Web-based interface for predictions and model training
+- Experiment tracking with MLflow

 ## Dataset Description
 This data is taken from Wind Turbines Scada system that is working and generating power is turkey for the year 2018.